 The developers of video streaming add-ons do not host these videos.
 All they do is aggregate video streaming links from websites around the Internet to index them to make them easy to browse and search for within Kodi.
 These add-ons have no control over the servers that actually host the videos, and sometimes those servers get overloaded or even go offline.

-The way to get reliable video source links is to sign up for Real-Debrid.
+The way to get reliable video source links is to sign up for a Real-Debrid premium subscription.
 It is a MUST if you are wanting to watch most of your TV shows on Kodi streaming add-ons.
-Once you setup a Real-Debrid account and pay for some days, use this tutorial to configure Covenant to use Real-Debrid (the same tutorial can be used for almost any streaming add-on).
+Once you set up a Real-Debrid account and pay for some days, use this tutorial video to connect Real-Debrid (the same tutorial can be used for almost any streaming add-on).

 6) Has Your Real-Debrid Subscription Expired?

 I’ve had some friends and family run into this where they complained that nothing was working all of a sudden.
 Hundreds of links would be available, but when you try to play one, it goes through all of them in just a few seconds resulting in “No stream available”.

 It turned out to be an expired Real-Debrid subscription.

 If your Real-Debrid subscription expired, login to your Real-Debrid account and check to make sure your subscription is still active.
 If not, renew it.

 If your Real-Debrid links disappeared, sometimes updates cause that.
 Just to be sure, try to re-authorize Real-Debrid in the add-on settings or URLResolver settings.

 Read my post, Exodus Update Broke Real-Debrid; How to Fix.

 8) Have You Cleared Providers & Cache in the Add-on?